tulip-control/gr1c/examples/README.txt

   controller" specification.

 patching
-  Examples for patching using the "local mu" method, as implemented through the function patch_localfixpoint (see patching.h).
+  Examples for patching using the method implemented through the function patch_localfixpoint() (see patching.h).
 Files with the same base name go together, where *.spc (name ending in "spc") gives the nominal specification and *.edc is the game edge change set.
 See comments in these files for example descriptions.

   To run the example ``determ_2x10`` (no environment, 2 by 10 gridworld), try ::